Andhra Pradesh Legislative Council

-The Andhra Pradesh Legislative Council or Andhra Pradesh Śāsana Manḍali is the upper house of the bicameral legislature of the Indian state, Andhra Pradesh.

-It is situated in the state Legislative capital of Amaravati comprising a total of 58 seats.
-The Sasana Mandali has been in existence in two spells - from 1958 to 1985, and from 2007 continuing till today.
+The Andhra Pradesh Legislative Council (Telugu: ఆంధ్రప్రదేశ్ శాసన మండలి, ISO: Āndhra Pradēś Śāsana Maṇḍali) is the upper house of the bicameral legislature of the Indian state, Andhra Pradesh.
+It is situated in the state capital of Amaravati comprising a total of 58 seats.
+The Sasana Mandali has been in existence in two spells: from 1958 to 1985, and from 2007 continuing till today.

 History

 In the first years since its creation in post-independence India, the state of Andhra Pradesh worked under a unicameral parliamentary system.
 On 5 December 1956, the Andhra Pradesh Vidhana Sabha passed a resolution calling for the creation of an upper house, the Vidhan Parishad, to transition to a bicameral system.
 The members of the majority party/coalition in the lower house would be the ruling party of the upper house, regardless of number.
 The house will have a chairman who conducts day-to-day affairs, rather than a speaker.
 The Vidhan Parishad was formed officially on 1 July 1958 under article 168 of the Constitution of India.
-The first President of India, Dr. Rajendra Prasad inaugurated the Vidhan Parishad on 8 July 1958.
+The first President of India, Rajendra Prasad inaugurated the Vidhan Parishad on 8 July 1958.